Contributed by Steve Johnson, Retired Extension Farm Management Field Specialist, email@example.com

-Answer: The MP projected prices using 2022 crop December corn futures is expected to exceed $5.00/bu and November soybean futures may exceed $12.50/bu.
-These high projected prices create a much larger minimum trigger margin and thus the potential for a potential indemnity.
+Answer: The MP projected prices using 2023 crop December corn futures is expected to average nearly $6.00/bushel for the discovery period.
+The November soybean futures price will likely average more than $13.20/bushel.
+These record high projected prices create a much larger minimum trigger margin and thus the potential for a potential indemnity.

 Question: Can I buy MP with another Federally reinsured crop insurance policy for the same crop?

-Answer: You can buy MP and also buy a Revenue Protection (RP) policy or a Yield Protection (YP) policy (denoted as a base policy) on the same acreage.
-The base policy and the MP policy must be purchased from the same Approved Insurance Provider (AIP), however, the base policy and the MP policy may be purchased from different insurance agents or insurance agencies.
+Answer: Yes, you can buy MP and also buy a Revenue Protection (RP) policy or a Yield Protection (YP) policy (denoted as a base policy) on the same acreage.
+The base policy and the MP policy must be purchased from the same Approved Insurance Provider (AIP), however, the base policy and the MP policy may be purchased from a different insurance agent or insurance agency.
 If you buy a base policy, you will receive a credit to your MP premium because indemnity payments from the base policy are used to offset indemnity payments from the MP policy.
 To receive a premium credit, the base policy type and practices must match the type and practices elected on the MP Policy.
-You may buy any optional coverages or endorsements available for the base policy, except the Supplemental Coverage Option Endorsement (SCO) or Enhanced Coverage Option (ECO).
-SCO and/or ECO are not allowed on the crop if you purchase MP.
-Note MP cannot be purchased if you have a Whole Farm Revenue Protection Policy covering the same crop in the same county.
+You may buy any optional coverages or endorsements available for the base policy except the Supplemental Coverage Option Endorsement (SCO) or the Enhanced Coverage Option (ECO).
+SCO and/or ECO are not allowed to be purchased on the same crop you purchased MP on.
+Note MP cannot be purchased if you have Whole Farm Revenue Protection (WFRP) policy covering the same crop in the same county.